 - Reload Displays - Reloads the display once Apply or OK is selected.

 For point data you can define Time Binning settings (not shown) by selecting a Bin Size (e.g., 5 minutes, 1 hour) and a Round To value (e.g., On the hour, 15 minutes after the hour).
 This will map all the observation times into the nearest bin.
 The smallest time is rounded with the Round To value (e.g., if Round To was "10 after" and the smallest time was 10:23 then this time would be rounded to 10:20).
 This is the base time.
 Each actual observation time is mapped into a set of bins of Bin Size starting at the base time.
+Note that with certain point netCDF files where each data point has its own timestep, time binning may be necessary in order to create gridded displays.

 The Times tab allows you to select the times to use.
 Change the dropdown menu from Use Default to Use Selected to select individual times.
 If Use Selected was chosen, right click in the list to show a menu that allows for selecting different subsets (e.g., every 3rd time).